Bruno Ribeiro

-Bruno Miguel Fernandes Ribeiro (born 22 October 1975) is a Portuguese football manager and former player who is now the head coach at Campeonato de Portugal club Moura.
+Bruno Miguel Fernandes Ribeiro (born 22 October 1975) is a Portuguese former football manager and player.

-A midfielder with a powerful left-foot strike, he began his playing career with hometown club Vitória Setúbal from 1994 to 1997, before he had a four-year spell in England with Leeds United and Sheffield United.
+A midfielder with a powerful left-foot strike, he began his playing career with hometown club Vitória Setúbal from 1994 to 1997, before he had four years in England with Leeds United and Sheffield United.
 He returned to Portugal to play for União de Leiria, Beira-Mar and Santa Clara, before spending 2003 to 2010 back with Vitória Setúbal.
-He spent the majority of his career in the Primeira Liga, though also spent time in the second tier, and in the English Football League and Premier League.
+He spent the majority of his career in the Primeira Liga, though he also spent time in the second tier and the English Football League and Premier League.
 He made a total of 351 career appearances, scoring 21 goals.
 He won all of his honours with Vitória Setúbal, winning promotion out of the second tier in 1995–96 and 2003–04, winning the Taça de Portugal in 2005, and Taça da Liga in 2008, whilst picking up runners-up medals in the Supertaça Cândido de Oliveira in 2005 and Taça de Portugal in 2006.
 He also won five caps for the Portugal under-21 team in 1997.

-He was promoted from youth coach to first team coach at Vitória Setúbal in 2011, and went on to have brief spells in charge at Farense, Moura, Pinhalnovense, Vitória Setúbal (again), Ludogorets Razgrad (Bulgaria), and Académico de Viseu.
+He was promoted from youth team coach to first-team coach at Vitória Setúbal in 2011 and went on to have brief spells in charge at Farense, Moura, Pinhalnovense, Vitória Setúbal (again), Ludogorets Razgrad (Bulgaria), and Académico de Viseu.
 He was appointed manager of English club Port Vale in June 2016, where he worked for six months before tendering his resignation.
-He returned to Portugal and took charge at Salgueiros for a two-month spell in April 2017.
+He returned to Portugal and took charge at Salgueiros for two months in April 2017.
 He was appointed Cova da Piedade head coach in November 2017, leaving this post the following summer.
-He briefly took charge at Salgueiros in October 2018, before returning to another former club, Vitória Setúbal, to coach the juniors the following month.
-In January 2019 he emigrated to Angola to coach Interclube, before returning to Portugal 11 months later as head coach at Olhanense.
+He briefly took charge at Salgueiros in October 2018 before returning to another former club, Vitória Setúbal, to coach the juniors the following month.
+In January 2019, he emigrated to Angola to coach Interclube, before returning to Portugal 11 months later as head coach at Olhanense.
 He was reappointed as Moura's head coach in September 2020.